axeldima10/axeldima10.github.io/content/en/authors/admin/_index.md

 Self-taught and curious, my interests are software development and data science.
 I particularly like working with technologies like : PHP using Symfony Framework, Python and Java.
-I am currently working as a Home Technical Assistance Advisor and as a freelancer, I participate in volunteer projects.
-I help people and companies develop new applications and maintain existing applications in PHP with Symfony Framework.
+I am currently working as a Home Technical Assistance Advisor and as a freelancer at Freelance Informatique, I participate in volunteer projects and I help people and companies develop new applications and maintain existing applications in PHP using Symfony Framework.
 I am comfortable with Java and Python languages.
 I speak French and have a good English level.